scenarioo/scenarioo/docs/features/Details.md

 ### Details Data Structure Examples

-Some XML examples to show some example details data as you could write it with a scenarioo writer into your scenarioo documentation e.g. on a test step or a test scenario.
+Some XML examples to show some example details data as you could write it with a Scenarioo writer into your Scenarioo documentation e.g. on a test step or a test scenario.

 #### Example 1 - Simple String Entries